 The certificate of merit typically must be filed with the initial complaint.
 In some situations, such as a fast-approaching statute of limitations, the court may grant a 90-day extension for filing this certificate.

-If the plaintiff or their Glastonbury birth injury lawyer fails to file a reasonable inquiry certificate, the lawsuit may be dismissed.
+If the plaintiff or their Glastonbury birth injury attorney fails to file a reasonable inquiry certificate, the lawsuit may be dismissed.
 Preparing a falsified or meritless certificate can lead to court sanctions.

 The reasonable inquiry certification law was passed by the state to help cut down on lawsuits that do not have merit.
 Although the requirement can make filing a birth injury lawsuit more time-consuming, it helps courts to process cases faster, since they are only dealing with valid claims.
 The law also helps potential defendants to avoid the expenses and time that come with defending themselves in a meritless lawsuit.

-Legal Help from a Glastonbury Birth Injury Attorney
+Get Legal Help From a Glastonbury Birth Injury Attorney

 Connecticut is one of several states that does not place damage caps or limits on the amount of compensation a birth injury plaintiff can receive.
 If the court determines that the defendant(s) are liable for the damages claimed by the plaintiff, the jury can determine how much they should receive, without state law dictating how much is too much.